skupperproject/refdog/input/concepts/connector.md

 <section>

-A connector binds local servers to listeners in remote sites.
+A connector binds target workloads in the local site to listeners in remote sites.

-Theses:

-  - A connector targets a workload in the local site (or reachable on the local network).
-  - A connector forwards connections from matching listeners at remote sites to the workload in the local site.

 </section>